Spring is here and it’s time to clean your caravan decking and get rid of any dirt that’s built up over the winter.

 - Specialist decking cleaner

-Plus, a bit of time and a dry day!
+Plus, a bit of time, some elbow grease and a dry, fine day!

-Take all furniture off the decking so you have a nice clear area.
-Start by using your brush to sweep away any dirt and debris and then hose down to get rid of any excess dirt.
-If you find any loose screws then replace or fasten down with a screwdriver.
+Remove all outdoor furniture, pot plants or barbecues from your decking so you have a nice clear area.
+Start by using your brush to sweep away any dirt, leaves and debris and then hose down to get rid of any excess or loose dirt.

-There are plenty of specialist cleaners to clean and revive your decking and get rid of dirt, mould and algae.
-Check the instructions as some can be poured straight onto the decking and some will be mixed with water.
-You might also need a cloth or brush to work the product into your caravan decking.
+There are plenty of specialist cleaners to clean and revive your decking and get rid of dirt, mould, and algae.

 - Composite or uPVC caravan decking

-Wash Bomb has a unique, environmentally-friendly formula to remove dirt and grease from caravan decking.
+This is non-foaming, doesn’t contain solvents that could harm the environment and is anti-microbial to help prevent algae growth.
+Its unique, environmentally-friendly formula will remove dirt and grease from caravan decking.
 Simply add the contents of the sachet to a bucket of water and use either a mop, soft brush or cloth to apply.
-Split your decking into sections and gradually clean each section, three or four boards at a time, with the cleaner.
-Rinse off with a hose or jet wash on a spray setting.

 - Wooden decking